GET IN TOUCH

 Legal Authority and Governing Agencies

 State law authorizes the Michigan Department of Treasury to enforce collection when assessed liabilities remain unpaid.
-This is grounded in state law, which empowers government agencies to implement collection against delinquent taxpayers.
 The Michigan Department of Treasury oversees this process through its specialized collection division.

 Michigan Compiled Laws and State Law Basis

-- Legally required authority: Michigan Compiled Laws Section 205.25 authorizes levy powers, including conditions for when a levy release order may be legally required by state law.
+Legally required authority — Michigan Compiled Laws Section 205.25 authorizes levy powers, including conditions for when a levy release may be legally required by state law.

-- Court order exceptions: Unlike many creditors, who typically require a court judgment, the Michigan Department can issue levy enforcement without waiting for a tentative ruling.
+Court order exceptions — Unlike many creditors who require a court judgment, the Michigan Department can issue levy enforcement without waiting for a court ruling.

 Collection Services Bureau of the Michigan Department

-- Resolution options: Payment programs include installment agreements, settlement offers, or levy release status when the tax debt is fully paid and resolved.
+Resolution options — Payment programs include installment agreements, settlement offers, or levy release when the tax debt is fully paid and resolved.

-- Required documentation: Taxpayers may need to submit bank statements, other documents, and a financial statement before entering negotiations regarding payment arrangements.
+Required documentation — Taxpayers may need to submit bank statements and other documents before entering negotiations regarding payment arrangements.

 Triggers for a Bank Levy